gurrier/localvolts/README.md

 # Alternative method using HACS to install the Localvolts Integration

-If you already have HACS installed for Home Asisstant you can try adding this as a custom repository
+If you already have HACS installed for Home Assistant you can try adding this as a custom repository

 In HACS